OctopusDeploy/helm-charts/charts/octopus-deploy/README.md

 By default, your Kubernetes cluster's [default storage class](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) will be used.

-This default can be overriden in two ways.
+This default can be overridden in two ways.

 You can configure the storage class to be used for all three of the persistent volumes above (and for the SQL Server sub-chart if enabled) via: